 - Official high school transcript

-- Minimum 350 word, typed essay on the following topic:
+- A 350 word (minimum) to 500 word (maximum) typed essay on the following topic:

 ATTN: Scholarship Committee